Jayich-Lab/double-pass-breadboard/README.md

 Each directory should include STEP files for all the necessary parts.
 At some point getting drawings in that can be viewed online would be good.
 Lab useful machining files, such as *.ipt, can certainly be included.

-Ideally we get some performance results plotted in this week and include a guide to parts, assembly, etc.  Long term stability, temperature stability, are all to-dos.
+Ideally we get some performance results plotted and include a guide to parts, assembly, etc.  Long term stability, temperature stability, are all to-dos.

 <img width="615" alt="image" src="https://user-images.githubusercontent.com/63123871/226499476-59a38530-5524-4b56-b8db-555a3d6837f9.png">